905-697-9992 Bowmanville, Ontario

 ● Introducing Aging

-This course offered on the OpenLearn website teaches older adults to live a healthy lifestyle.
-The course can be downloaded and read at your convenience.
+This course, offered on the OpenLearn website, teaches older adults to live healthy lifestyles.
+It can be downloaded and read at your convenience.

 ● Yoga with Adriene